 As time goes on, simple challenges can lead to jumping up on you, humping, ignoring commands, aggressive growling, dog biting, or even an attack on you or someone else.

-- Do Not Reward Any Kind of Oral Activity – This includes licking.
+This includes licking.
 Puppies are very oral fixated, and one little lick can lead to several.
 Several licks can lead to little nips and pretty soon your puppy is nipping away—at you!

 You want to stop this puppy licking and puppy biting–while the activity is still fairly innocent.
 Do not reward your dog’s licking or nipping activity in any way.
 Don’t talk to your dog, pet him or even give him eye contact while he is engaging in this behavior.